SDG 14 - Strategic Initiatives

 Watershed Management

-In the broader region, Western is located within the Great Lakes – St. Lawrence River Basin.
-Ontario’s Ministry of the Environment, Conservation, and Parks manages the strategy to protect this important watershed through the Clean Water Act, Ontario’s Great Lakes Strategy, the Canada-Ontario Great Lakes agreement, and the Great Lakes-St. Lawrence River Basin Sustainable Water Resources Agreement.
-Western supports this strategy through the Great Lakes Futures Project whose research informs strategic policy formulation.
+In the broader region, Western is located within the Great Lakes – St. Lawrence River Basin, one of the most significant freshwater systems in the world.
+The university supports the Ontario Ministry of the Environment, Conservation, and Parks’ watershed protection strategy, including the Clean Water Act, Ontario’s Great Lakes Strategy, the Canada-Ontario Great Lakes agreement, and the Great Lakes-St. Lawrence River Basin Sustainable Water Resources Agreement.

 Marine Technologies